johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/project/Group/groups.md

 =======
 There are 70 students who enrolled for this class.
 We will have seven groups comprising 10 students each.
 You can voluntarily choose your group mates.
-During the first lab on
+During the first lab on [Git and GitHub](/teaching/CS472-Spring2023/Timetable/Git_and_GitHub/), we will collect all the names of individuals who have not yet found a group and then allocate you one of the already existing group.